Skip to main content

 image_tag: "main"

-By default the geostack can deploy two masterportal instances.
-One is the current 2.xx Version of the masterportal.
+By default the geostack can deploy two Masterportal instances.
+One is the current 2.xx Version of the Masterportal.
 The other one is the beta version of the 3.00 Version.

 For both cases the image_project and image_tag have to be set.
-The image project is the url to the container image containing the masterportal.
+The image project is the url to the container image containing the Masterportal.
 In the example the link points to the gitlab container registry.
 The image_tag is used to set the specific version of the image.

 Own Database